alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-02-04-C++-Play-multithreading.markdown

 In the code above we use the following:

 - Creating and running threads, using the `std::thread` standard library class.
 Threads can be instantiated with a lambda and can capture any members.
 In our case, we capture the synchronization primitives `m` and `cv` by reference.
-- Thread synchronization in three different scenarios
+- Thread synchronization in three different scenarios:

-#### Having all threads wait until a certain condition is met.
+*A) Having all threads wait until a certain condition is met.*

 This is done through the following calls: